-Pre-K classrooms listed below participated in the random selection process and will receive email notification of your selection status within the next week.
+Pre-K classrooms who participated in the random selection process for the sites listed below have received email notification of your selection status.

-Pre-K Parents, the Alabama First Class Pre-K registration for the 2020-2021 school year is now open.
+Pre-K Parents, the Alabama First Class Pre-K registration for the 2020-2021 school year open.
 Please follow the link below in order to register your child.
 If you are registering for one of the Title I sites your child must participate in one of the onsite screenings.
-Revised dates and screening locations will be announced at a later date.

 Students who attend First Class Pre-K